FaiZaman/MedExpress/README.md

 Questions currently have integer enumerated IDs.
 If we expand MedExpress across Genovia, it would be good to switch to using UUIDs instead for global uniqueness.

-Answers when received by the backend are typed as Strings and parsed in the service class.
+Answers when received by the backend are all typed as Strings.
 The alternative is to use some interface and have classes for each answer type implement the interface, but this seems unnecessary for now.